rhysforyou/RPSyntaxHighlighter/README.md

 # RPSyntaxHighlighter

-*An `NSAttributedString`-backed syntax highlighting library for iOS*
+*A regexp-powered, NSAttributedString-backed syntax highlighting library for iOS*

 ![A screenshot of the sample app](https://raw.github.com/rpwll/RPSyntaxHighlighter/master/Media/screenshot.png)

 RPSyntaxHighlighter is a easy to use, fully extensible syntax highlighting library for iOS.
 It was built with a few ideas in mind:

 1. **Ease of use:** it should be easy to highlight and process code in your app.
-This is why we use `NSAttributedString`s which can be displayed in most UIKit controls as of iOS 6.
+This is why we use `NSAttributedString` objects which can be displayed in most UIKit controls as of iOS 6.
 2. **Extensibility:** The language definitions and themes used by RPSyntaxHighlighter are simple JSON files.
 This means it's easy to add extra languages or design a theme that matches your app.
 3. **Simplicity:** The entire RPSyntaxHighlighter codebase consists of three classes, meaning it's easy to understand what's going on.
 It's also fully documented with [appledoc](http://gentlebytes.com/appledoc/).